Dennis says that he met the woman of his dreams on a dating website

 , Dr. Phil reviews where Dennis claims he sent his money over the last year, including to pay for hotels, travel documents, a police report, bond money and more.

 "This has been a cluster since day one," he tells Dr. Phil.WATCH: What A Check And Passport May Reveal About The Woman A Man Believes Is His Fiancée

 Is he being scammed by corrupt officials as he claims?
 Or could he be getting duped by a catfish?
-See what Dennis learns when he meets the woman he believes is “Kimberly,” on Thursday’s episode.
+See what Dennis learns when he meets the woman he believes is “Kimberly,” on Friday’s episode.
 Check here

 to see where you can watch.TELL DR. PHIL YOUR STORY: Catfish Scam?Watch What Happens During Global Investigation To Find Man’s Fiancée Who Is Allegedly Being Detained Overseas